-3.1.
-The fuel consumption at the Vantage Data Center facility at build-out (two buildings with a total of 15 engines) shall be limited to a total of 135,153 gallons per year of diesel fuel equivalent to on-road specification No. 2 distillate fuel oil (less than 0.00150 weight
+- 3.1.
+The fuel consumption at the Vantage Data Center facility at build-out (two buildings with a total of 17 engines) shall be limited to a total of 137,268 gallons per year of diesel fuel equivalent to on-road specification No. 2 distillate fuel oil (less than 0.00150 weight percent sulfur).

-- percent sulfur).
 Total annual fuel consumption by the facility may be averaged over a three-year period using monthly rolling totals. - 3.2.
 Except as provided in Approval Condition 3.5, the 15 Vantage Data Center engines are limited to the following average hours of operation, and averaging periods: - 3.2.1.
-Each engine shall not exceed 45 hours of operation (at any load, for any purpose, including commissioning) per year, on a rolling monthly three-year average, and averaged over all engines in service. - 3.2.2.
+Each engine shall not exceed 45 hours of operation (at any load, for any purpose, including commissioning) per year, on a rolling monthly three-year average, and averaged over all engines in service.

+- 3.2.2.
 Each MTU engine shall not exceed an annual fuel consumption of 9,315 gallons, averaged over a three-year period using monthly rolling totals, and averaged over all MTU engines in service. - 3.2.3.
-Each Cat 3516E engine shall not exceed an annual fuel consumption of 8,744 gallons, averaged over a three-year period using monthly rolling totals, and averaged over all Cat engines in service. - 3.3.
-A load bank will be used for electrical energy dissipation whenever prescheduled monthly maintenance testing, corrective testing or annual load bank testing occurs above idle. - 3.4.
-The 15 engines, seven MTU Model 20V4000 engines, eight Cat 3516E engines, at the Vantage Data Center require periodic scheduled operation.
+Each Cat 3516E engine shall not exceed an annual fuel consumption of 8,744 gallons, averaged over a three-year period using monthly rolling totals, and averaged over all 2.75 MW Cat engines in service. - 3.2.4.
+Each Cat C15 engine shall not exceed an annual fuel consumption of 1,629 gallons, averaged over a three-year period using monthly rolling totals, and averaged over 0.5 MW Cat engines in service. - 3.3.
+For each MTU engine, a load bank will be used for electrical energy dissipation whenever prescheduled monthly maintenance testing, corrective testing or annual load bank testing occurs above idle, and the engine shall be run for these purposes at 50 percent operating load or greater. - 3.4.
+The 17 engines, five MTU Model 20V4000 engines, 10 Cat 3516E engines, and two CAT C15 life-safety engines at the Vantage Data Center require periodic scheduled operation.
 To mitigate engine emission impacts, Vantage Data Center will perform all scheduled engine maintenance testing, bypass operations, and load testing during daylight hours.
 The Vantage Data Center shall develop an operating schedule that shall be available for review by Ecology upon request.
 Changes to the operating schedule will not trigger revision or amendment of this Order if approved in advance by Ecology. - 3.5.
 During a site integration test, no more than eight generator engines may operate concurrently for no more than 10 continuous hours. - 3.6.
 All startup and commissioning testing shall be conducted during daylight hours. - 3.7.
-Following start-up, commissioning testing, and the initial certification testing of one engine of each batch of engines installed, the number of hours each engine has run, the fuel consumed during the testing, and the date shall be recorded.
+Following start-up, commissioning testing, and the initial certification testing of one engine of each batch of similar size engines installed, the number of hours each engine has run, the fuel consumed during the testing, and the date shall be recorded.
 Data shall be provided to Ecology on request.